Precise Constraints on the Energy Budget of WASP-121 b from its JWST NIRISS/SOSS Phase Curve: Introduction

 A particular strength of NIRISS/SOSS is the ability to simultaneously probe reflected light and thermal emission \citep{Coulombe2025-LTT-NIRISS-PC, Morel2025}.
 Reflected stellar light, which can only be effectively probed at visible and near-infrared wavelengths, provides valuable insights into the presence and composition of aerosols in exoplanet atmospheres.
 Numerous studies of reflected light at optical wavelengths have revealed reflection on cooler, western portions of the planet where clouds are expected \citep{Demory2013, Parmentier2016, Coulombe2025-LTT-NIRISS-PC}.
 Moreover, an albedo paradox has been noted in hot Jupiters, where low geometric albedos are observed alongside higher Bond albedos \citep{Crossfield2015, Schwartz2015}.
 By capturing both reflected and emitted light, NIRISS/SOSS enables us to constrain the geometric albedo from reflected phase curves while simultaneously assessing the Bond albedo from thermal emission, thereby offering a comprehensive view of an exoplanet’s energy budget and atmospheric properties.

 Here, we present JWST NIRISS/SOSS observations of the phase curve of WASP-121\,b, covering a spectroscopic wavelength range of 0.6–2.85\,µm.
 This range captures most of the planet's bolometric flux, enabling a more comprehensive energy budget analysis.
-Additionally, it overlaps with the wavelengths covered by TESS and Hubble and bridges the gap to the near-infrared coverage of NIRSpec/395H and Spitzer/IRAC.
+Additionally, it overlaps with the wavelengths covered by TESS and Hubble and bridges the gap to the near-infrared coverage of NIRSpec/G395H and Spitzer/IRAC.
 By focusing on the NIRISS/SOSS bandpass, our analysis provides a critical comparison to previous observations, helping to reconcile discrepancies across different datasets.

-In section \ref{sec:Methods} we describe our observations and the data reduction, the light curve analysis and fitting, and energy balance models.
+In section \ref{sec:Methods} we describe our observations and the data reduction, the light-curve analysis and fitting, and energy balance models.
 In section \ref{sec:Results} we present the results of all our model fits and calculations.
 In section \ref{sec:Discussion} we disscuss the implications of our results for WASP-121\,b.